 4. Fee structure.
 Similar to traditional financial institutions, cryptocurrency exchanges generate profit via fees.
 Deposit, withdrawal, and transaction fees can end up being quite sizable if a user trades on some high fee-structure exchanges.
 After some time, high fees end up taking a considerable amount of any potential profit or can intensify losses.

 ★ Choose an exchange that provides a clear fee structure that suits your needs.

 5. Liquidity.
-One of the pillars that determines the quality of an exchange is liquidity.
-Its metrics and analytics can help understand under which conditions the exchanges’ users trade; helping to assess market makers and their performance, and contrasting exchange’s qualities.
+One of the pillars that determine the quality of exchange is liquidity.
+Its metrics and analytics can help understand under which conditions the exchanges’ users trade; helping to assess market makers and their performance, and contrasting the exchange’s qualities.
 Strong liquidity will ensure minimal slippage and efficient executions for any order size.

 ★ Choose an exchange with a deep liquidity pool and market surveillance monitoring.